 To become a PA, you must complete a PA program, which typically takes around two years.
 These programs include classroom instruction and hands-on clinical training, where you’ll learn how to perform medical procedures and provide patient care under the supervision of a licensed physician.
 Once you complete your program, you must pass a national certification exam and obtain a license to practice in your state.

-Physician Associate vs Physician Assistant
+Physician Associate vs. Physician Assistant

-Physician Associate (PA) and Physician Assistant (PA) are actually two terms used interchangeably for the same healthcare profession.
+Physician Associate (PA) and Physician Assistant (PA) are two terms used interchangeably for the same healthcare profession.
 So, when you hear the term “Physician Assistant,” it refers to the same profession as “Physician Associate.”

-“Physician Associate” is commonly used in the United Kingdom, while “Physician Assistant” is more commonly used in the United States.
+“Physician Associate” is commonly used in the United Kingdom, while “Physician Assistant” is more widely used in the United States.
 The role of a Physician Associate/Assistant is to provide medical care under the supervision of a licensed physician.

 PAs collaborate with physicians to perform various medical tasks, such as taking medical histories, performing physical exams, ordering and interpreting diagnostic tests, diagnosing and treating illnesses, and assisting in surgery.
-They work in various medical settings, including hospitals, clinics, and doctors’ offices, and can specialize in various medical fields, such as cardiology, pediatrics, or emergency medicine.
+They work in various medical settings, including hospitals, clinics, and doctors’ offices, and can specialize in different medical fields, such as cardiology, pediatrics, or emergency medicine.

 Regarding education and training, the requirements for becoming a PA are similar in the UK and the US.